Ernest Cadine

 Ernest Cadine (12 July 1893 – 20 May 1978) was a French weightlifter who won a gold medal at the 1920 Summer Olympics in Antwerp.

-As a teenager Cadine trained in gymnastics, wrestling, weightlifting and swimming.
-He finished third in the national middleweight weightlifting championships before World War I. During the war he served with an artillery regiment.
-In 1920 he won the light-heavyweight gold medals at the national championships and Olympic games and did not compete internationally afterwards.
-In 1920–1925 he set six world records: three in the snatch and three in clean and jerk, and later became a professional weightlifting showman.
+As a teenager, Cadine trained in gymnastics, wrestling, weightlifting and swimming.
+He finished third in the national middleweight weightlifting championships before World War I. During the war, he served with an artillery regiment.
+In 1920, he won the light-heavyweight gold medals at the national championships and the Olympic Games and did not compete internationally thereafter.
+In 1920–1925, he set six world records: three in the snatch and three in clean and jerk, and later became a professional weightlifting showman.
 In 1978, he received the French National Order of Merit.